AlexPapagre/CacheMemories/README.md

 # DomesDedomenwn

-DomesDedomenwn is a program that simulates a cache memory.
+DomesDedomenwn is a program that implements a cache memory simulation.

 This version supports the LRU and MRU cache types.